-This Kale Tabbouleh Salad is a totally untraditional riff on tabbouleh, plumped up with kale, chickpeas, and kamut for a hearty and filling salad.
+This Kale Tabbouleh Salad is a healthy riff on traditional tabbouleh, plumped up with kale, packed with protein thanks to chickpeas, and with toothsome kamut for a hearty and filling vegan salad that’s a meal in of itself.

 I didn’t eat any Tuscan kale in Tuscany (but I made up for it in Tuscan wine, trust me), but I definitely came home with salad on the agenda after an indulgent and cheese-heavy carb-heavy weekend.
 This kale tabbouleh salad – made with Lacinato (Tuscan) kale, is a pretty substantial departure from Italian food, I know, but one I think you’re going to enjoy.